Course review – 04-10-2022

-However this may of necessity be extended to include any delay or re-presentation of essays, and any additional topics that present.
+This course is scheduled to take 24 months but may of necessity be extended to include any delay or re-presentation of essays and any additional topics.

 To enrol please e-mail the Registrar.